Our research is editorially independent but we may earn a commission for purchases made through our links.

-Four Seasons Golden Triangle, Chiang Rai, Thailand (Prices & Photos)
+Four Seasons Golden Triangle - Chiang Rai, Thailand

 Sitting along the borders of Burma, Laos and Thailand, this “glamping” resort offers accommodations in luxury 581 square feet tents appointed with paddle fans, leather-and-hardwood bush chairs, a full bath, and a custom-made private wooden hot tub on an outdoor deck.
 Accommodations are all part of an all-inclusive package that includes elephant trekking, a spa treatment, meals, and even house wines and spirits.
 To get there, you’ll have to take a 75-minute flight from Bangkok to Chiang Mai followed by a four-hour scenic drive passing dozens of hill-tribe villages as well as a brief long-tail boat ride down the Ruak River.

-The Andean Cottage, or Casa Andina, as the resort is officially called, is all about solitude.
+Isla Suasi is all about solitude.
 Here you’ll have access to a private beach and dock on the only private island in Lake Titicaca.
 There are no automobiles, electricity or TV, but you will have a 24-hour butler at your disposal.
 Enjoy kayak and canoe rides as well as hikes to the top of the island where you can take in gorgeous sunset views or admire the star-filled night’s sky.
-To get there requires a three hour road trip from Puno followed by a 15-minute zodiac ride from Cambria to Isla Suasi.
+To get there requires a three-hour road trip from Puno followed by a 15-minute zodiac ride from Cambria to Isla Suasi.

-This 34-suite luxury resort set upon 600 acres tucked into a rocky valley in the southern desert of Utah, has frequently hosted celebrity guests, including Katy Perry, Brad Pitt, and Angelina Jolie.
+This luxury resort is set upon 600 acres and tucked into a rocky valley in the southern desert of Utah.
+It has frequently hosted celebrity guests, including Katy Perry, Brad Pitt, and Angelina Jolie.
 Here, you’ll feel as if you’re in an almost other-worldly place, with the resort blending perfectly into the dramatic 400-year-old limestone formations and deep canyons.
 Surrounded by the Grand Canyon, Monument Valley, the Grand Staircase, Bryce and Zion national parks, endless scenic beauty awaits in every direction.
 Explore the desert by taking a hike with your own personal guide, gallop on horseback through fiery-red rock canyons, enjoy a refreshing dip in your chic modern suite with its own plunge pool, and indulge in luxurious spa treatments.
-To get there, you’ll fly into St. George Municipal Airport, followed by a 2 1/2- hour road trip to the resort.
+To get there, you’ll fly into St. George Municipal Airport, followed by a 2.5- hour road trip to the resort.

 Located over 900 miles off the east coast of Africa, northeast of Madagascar, the Seychelles are made up of 115 islands, mostly uninhabited.
 The only international gateway to the Seychelles is at Seychelles International Airport near Victoria, one of the smallest capital cities in the world and the only major port in the nation.
-From there, private charters as well as regularly scheduled flights to Desroches are available to bring you to this private island resort with miles of unspoiled beaches as well as wide range of luxurious amenities including a spa and extravagant rooms like the Luxury Beach Suite with a private plunge pool, deck and living area.
+From there, private charters, as well as regularly scheduled flights to Desroches, are available to bring you to this private island resort with miles of unspoiled beaches as well as a wide range of luxurious amenities including a spa and extravagant rooms with a private plunge pool, deck and living area.
 Guests can go surfing or cycling, play tennis, or even try their luck at some of the best bonefishing on the planet.

 Hotel Sisimiut, located some 25 miles north of the Arctic Circle, is so remote that it requires a three-hour snowmobile ride from the airport just to get there.
 High temperatures in the summer reach just 18 degrees Fahrenheit.
 So why go?
 Here at the top of the world, there is little chance of running into your grumpy boss or complaining in-laws, and, it’s the hub of adventure travel in the region.
 Fly fish for Arctic char in pristine rivers, hike through breathtaking mountains, or join a dog sled excursion and glide through the endless fresh powder.
 Although Hotel Sisimiut is not a luxury resort, you will find everything you need for a pleasant stay.